top of page

 Deepen Your Beekeeping Mastery

-Advance your beekeeping knowledge with our Intermediate Bee School, designed for those looking to deepen their beekeeping skills.
-This course builds on foundational practices, introducing advanced techniques in hive management, pest and disease control, and increasing your confidence and understanding of beekeeping.
+Advance your beekeeping knowledge with our Intermediate Bee School.
+Designed for those looking to deepen their beekeeping skills.
+This course builds on foundational practices, introducing advanced techniques in hive management, and increasing your confidence and understanding of beekeeping.

 Are you ready to advance your beekeeping skills with our Intermediate Bee School?
 This course is exclusive to MCBA club members.
 If you are not yet a member, join us today to become eligible for enrollment.
 Secure your spot now and transform your beekeeping practice with advanced insights and techniques.
 Membership brings numerous benefits, including access to this advanced course.